FAQs about Assistance Animals on campus

 Officials from all states and territories have been working together with relevant Commonwealth agencies to work towards consistent standards – especially in relation to accreditation and training.
 The public consultation through DSS Engage, undertaken between March and May 2021, was part of this work to seek information about the issues arising from differences in assistance animal regulation and legislation between jurisdictions.
 Uncertainty for assistance animal users and businesses has also been identified in the consultations.
 The Commonwealth will continue to facilitate discussions with state and territory officials to consider options for national consistency.

 National consistency will not diminish state/territory responsibility for the registration of assistance animals.
 Any concerns or issues should be directed to the relevant state or territory authority.

 Below is some useful information around guidelines:

-- The Disability Gateway has information about establish organisations who training assistance animals for education providers looking for further information visit Assistance animals.
+- The Australian Government Disability Gateway has information about assistance animals that may inform education providers on their own policies for assistance animals on campus.

 - A Trainers of Assistance Dogs Project is also in development with completion due in 2024.

 - There is also a number of providers that have Assistance Animal policies or information that might prove useful.